Fundamentals of Generational Marketing: Passion Points

 How can you capture the growing influence and expenditure of this influential, younger consumer segment and earn their loyalty for years to come?

 Understanding the unique characteristics of Gen Z Americans – from trends and experiences to expression and entertainment – can help you authentically engage.
-Collage Group’s Chief Product Officer David Evans explores key areas of our consumer fundamentals for Gen Z in this recent presentation hosted by the Insights Association.
+In April 2021, Collage Group’s Chief Product Officer David Evans explored key areas of our consumer fundamentals for Gen Z in this deep dive presentation hosted by the Insights Association.

 Fill out the form to watch the full presentation and download an excerpt of the deck.